VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 ## Caveats

 *Audio Inputs* - On iOS, the plugin will prefer to use available audio inputs in the following order : bluetooth, wired and built-in.
 On Android, the plugin will only use the built-in device microphone at this time.
-Support for bluetooth devices will be added later.
+Support for bluetooth devices will be added in the future.

 *App Suspension and Resume* - You should add event listeners that will tear down the Camera View and re-initialize it to avoid problems with device camera access.
 You can see an example in the demo application.

 *Pinch to Zoom* - for iOS this is currently only supported for rear cameras.
+Support for front cameras may be added in the future.

 *Main Camera Button* - for both platforms, the main camera button supports both tap and long-press gestures when in video recording mode.
 Tap to start/stop recording, or long-press the button to record until you stop pressing the button.
+In photo mode, long-presses are ignored.

+*Device Sleep* - Developers should handle disabling device sleep during video recording to avoid having the device/app suspend while using the camera plugin.

 ------------------------------